 (3) Rescue Options such as a Company Voluntary Arrangement (a structured repayment plan with creditors for a percentage of the debt) or Administration may be another option that protects limited companies from creditor pressure or legal action during a period of restructuring.

-(4) Closing Your Company via voluntary liquidation if it has no viable future.
+(4) Close Your Company via voluntary liquidation if it has no viable future.
 This would be done by insolvency practitioners like ourselves; you cannot liquidate a company yourself.
 Closing a company means that, typically, corporate debts end with the company.

 » MORE Read our full article on Voluntary Liquidation